-- Minor incidents are reported to the pupil's class teacher, who investigates the 9.1. incident, sets appropriate sanctions for the perpetrator, and informs the Assistant Head, Deputy Head or Headteacher in writing of the incident and outcome. - 9.2.
-When investigating a bullying incident, the following procedures are adopted: - The victim, alleged bully and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the pupils interviewed, including electronic communication - If a pupil is injured, members of staff take the pupil immediately to First Aid for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness is used for serious incidents

-- If appropriate, all parties (bully, victim, witnesses) are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgemental at this stage - Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned pupils are informed that they must not discuss the interview with other pupils - 9.3.
+- 9.1.
+Minor incidents are reported to the pupil's class teacher, who investigates the incident, sets appropriate sanctions for the perpetrator, and informs the Assistant Head, Deputy Head or Headteacher in writing of the incident and outcome. - 9.2.
+When investigating a bullying incident, the following procedures are adopted: - The victim, alleged bully and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the pupils interviewed, including electronic communication - If a pupil is injured, members of staff take the pupil immediately to First Aid for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness is used for serious incidents - If appropriate, all parties (bully, victim, witnesses) are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - The headteacher will gather evidence of a cyberbullying incident; this may involve text messages, emails, photos etc., provided by the victim - Premature assumptions are not made, as it is important not to be judgemental at this stage - Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned pupils are informed that they must not discuss the interview with other pupils - 9.3.
 Due to the potential for sexist, transphobic and sexual bullying to be characterised by inappropriate sexual behaviour, staff members involved in dealing with the incident are required to consider whether there is a need for safeguarding processes to be implemented.